 Perhaps one of the best ways to develop a very careful, precise awareness of our bow levels is by experimenting with “half-crossings” in which we find the point at which we touch the neighbouring string but without losing contact with our original string.
 In this way, we alternate between single notes and doublestops.
 We can do this in both slurred and separate-bow crossing passages:

-A string crossing can be either to a neighbouring string or to a non-adjacent string.
-Crossings can be anywhere on the continuum from totally legato (slurred smoothies) to totally separated (bounced).
+A string crossing can be either to an adjacent (neighbouring) string or to a non-adjacent string.
+Crossings can also be anywhere on the continuum from totally legato (slurred smoothies) to totally separated (bounced).
 If the crossings coincide with bow changes then they can be “on-the-string” steps or “off-the-string” spiccato jumps.
 Changing our bow on a crossing actually often makes it simpler to coordinate (new bow = new string).
-Definitely the most common – and possibly the most problematic – crossing type is a legato crossing to a neighbouring string.
-Let’s look now at some of the most basic and most useful ideas for working on string crossings, starting with these legato smoothies.
+One of the most common – and possibly the most problematic – crossing types is a slurred crossing to a neighbouring string.
+Let’s look now at some of the most basic and useful ideas for working on string crossings, starting with these legato smoothies.

 LEGATO CROSSINGS ?

-If we slur any two notes in the same hand position on neighbouring strings, they can be perfectly connected, without any silence or interruption between them.
-We can even make them overlap each other by blurring the stringcrossing (maintaining for a short time the doublestop as we change the string, see below).
+Any two slurred notes, in the same hand position and on adjacent strings, can be perfectly connected, without any silence or interruption between them.
+We can even make them overlap each other by blurring the string crossing (maintaining for a short time a doublestop as we change the string, see below).
 Theoretically, this might seem to be a perfect” legato” but it isn’t !
-“Legato” in Italian means “connected” but this connection between any two notes does not only refer to the smooth uninterrupted continuation of the sound but also to the smooth uninterrupted connection between the pitches, which can only be achieved by fingering the interval on the same string and with a shift.
-It is only when we have both continuity in the sound, and smooth connection between the pitches (glissando), that we have the maximum degree of legato.
-Even with the softest, most inaudible glissando, our fingering of an interval with a shift on the same string will sound more “legato” than the smoothest stringcrossing, even if we put a nice doublestop in the middle of the stringcrossing for maximum connection.
+“Legato” in Italian means “connected” but this connection between any two notes doesn’t only refer to the smooth uninterrupted continuation of the sound but also to the smooth uninterrupted connection between the pitches, which can only be achieved by fingering the interval on the same string and with a shift.
+It is only when we have both continuity in the sound, and a smooth connection between the pitches (glissando), that we have the maximum degree of legato.
+Even with the softest, most inaudible glissando, our fingering of an interval with a shift on the same string will sound more “legato” than the smoothest string crossing (with a nice overlapping doublestop in the middle of the string crossing for maximum connection).

 For smoothness and fluidity, rather than thinking of four separate isolated bow levels (one for each string) it is useful to think of a continuum of levels, with blurred boundaries between them in which the neighbouring strings “overlap”, like watercolour paints merging into each other.
 When we play a scale across the strings, for example, the arm should be doing an almost continuous string crossing, getting gradually closer to the next string as the notes move up or down.
-This is easiest to see (and to work on) when we play repeated notes, as here the bow stays more-or-less in the same place horizontally (it barely moves between the frog and the tip) and we can concentrate our attention more easily on its “vertical” level.
-During the notes before the crossing, we need to bring the bow absolutely as close as possible to the next string so that the actual moment of the string crossing is almost imperceptible.
+This is easiest to see (and to work on) when we use several bowstrokes on each note, as here the bow stays more-or-less in the same place horizontally (it barely moves between the frog and the tip) and we can concentrate our attention easily on its “vertical” level.
+During the bowstrokes before the crossing, we need to bring the bow absolutely as close as possible to the next string so that the actual moment of the string crossing is almost imperceptible.
 If we play each note four times then we have plenty of time to do this preparatory movement.

-We can experiment with putting different numbers of bow-strokes on each string, progressing gradually between the extremes of tremolo and only one bow-stroke per string as in the following exercise.
-We can use this principle to practice any string crossing passage on 2, 3 or 4 strings.
+We can experiment with putting different numbers of bowstrokes on each string, progressing gradually from the extreme of tremolo to the other extreme of having only one bowstroke per string, as in the following exercise.
+We can use this principle to practice any string crossing passage across 2, 3 or 4 strings.

 It is actually very healthy to deliberately practice getting to the new string just a tiny bit earlier than necessary.
 This is a little bit like discovering where the edges of a car are when we are learning to drive it: it is much healthier to brush up against something soft and harmless deliberately, than to learn where the edges are in a painful and expensive accident.
 This anticipation of the new string level not only teaches us exactly where the new string is but also gets us used to approaching the new string in the smoothest, gentlest, most gradual way (see below for more about this).
 This can feel anti-natural because normally our fear of getting to the new string too early (rushing) leads us to delay our change to the new string until the last possible moment, which makes our changes too fast and jerky.

 This is exclusively a practice tool.
 As a general rule, it’s preferable to prepare our bow level changes (string crossings) a little too early rather than a little too late.
-This means that it can be useful, as a practice method, to actually anticipate the crossing and thus practice putting the double-stop on the note preceding the string change.
+This means that it can be useful, as a practice method, to actually over-anticipate the crossing, putting the double-stop on the note preceding the string change.
 In this way, we will get into the habit of preparing the crossings early, of being as close as possible to the next string well before we actually need to cross over.
 This is part of the larger principle of Anticipation (or “preparation”).
-We can gradually make the double stop later and later, and shorter and shorter, until ultimately we eliminate the audible anticipation, doing the crossing perfectly in rhythm.
+We can gradually make the doublestop later and later, and shorter and shorter, until ultimately we eliminate the audible anticipation, doing the crossing perfectly in rhythm.
 But by then, all sense of jerkiness or abruptness will have disappeared (hopefully!) thanks to our previous anticipatory work.

 Many of our problematic string-crossing repertoire excerpts can be used as the basis for Sevcik-type exercises in which we practice them with different bowings and bowing styles (as well as with different rhythms) to develop all of our crossing skills: